-If you want a career that gives you the opportunity to be at the forefront of technology with employment opportunities in just about every industry, a Deakin Information Technology (IT) or Business Information Systems (BIS) course is a great start.
+If you want a career that gives you the opportunity to be at the forefront of technology with employment opportunities in just about every industry, IT @ Deakin is the best place to start.

 What can I study?

 Our undergraduate and postgraduate courses in information technology provide you with the knowledge, skills and experience necessary to keep abreast of this rapidly changing field, whilst being flexible enough to enable you to tailor your studies to your own interests and IT specific career aspirations.

 Deakin's postgraduate IT courses provide a combination of leading-edge theory and technical knowledge plus hands-on practical experience to prepare you for a successful career as an IT professional in Australia and around the world.

 Computer science and software development at Deakin provides an understanding of the technology on which systems are built, as well as how to develop software systems and applications, and form an environment to acquire skills needed for software development.

 Games design and development provides you with the knowledge and skills to thrive in this dynamic field.
 You will be exposed to hands-on computer games design and development in a dynamic learning environment and have access to games studios where you can interact and develop team-based projects.

 Bachelor of Information Technology (Computer Science and Software Development)

 Gain practical and theoretical knowledge in this critical aspect of IT with an emphasis on understanding and assessing the need for IT security in a working environment, knowledge of the security solutions available and an understanding of the business, ethical and legal implications of risk management.